"

 Learning Objectives

-• Define pressure in terms of weight.
+• Define pressure in terms of the weight of a fluid.

-• Calculate density given pressure and altitude.
+• Calculate fluid density using pressure and depth or altitude data.

 A container with fluid filled to a depth h.
 The fluid’s weight w equal to m times g is shown by an arrow pointing downward.
 A denotes the area of the fluid at the bottom of the container and as well as on the surface.